-Apple Inc. (AAPL)’s request for a court order blocking U.S. sales of Samsung Electronics Co.
+Apple Inc. (AAPL:US)’s request for a court order blocking U.S. sales of Samsung Electronics Co.
 (005930)’s Galaxy Tab 10.1 tablet computer is scheduled for a court hearing next week, a federal judge said.

 U.S. District Judge Lucy H. Koh in San Jose, California, said she also hopes to rule on Apple’s request to block sales of Samsung’s Galaxy Nexus smartphone before the June 29 hearing.
 This month, she expedited evidence sharing for Apple’s bid to block sales of Samsung’s latest Galaxy smartphone, the Galaxy S III.